HL7/US-Core/input/pagecontent/scopes.md

 - Servers **MAY** limit clients' scopes to those configured at registration time.
 Servers **SHALL** allow users to select a subset of the requested scopes at the approval time.
 The app **SHOULD** inspect the returned scopes and accommodate the differences from the scopes it requested and registered.

-Example .well-known/smart-configuration file ...with all the US Core scopes...
+### Example `.well-known/smart-configuration` File

+This example `.well-known/smart-configuration` file contains all the US Core scopes listed in the capabilities array.
+See the [SMART App Launch] Implementation Guide for more example and details.

 ~~~http